-A mixed holistic and drug-based rehab, a mixture of the two would be the ultimate solution in the field of detox.
+Instead of choosing either holistic or drug-based rehab, a mixture of the two would be the ultimate solution in the field of detox.
 Most addicts are polydrug users meaning they use multiple substances and are often addicted to more than one drug simultaneously, such as a combination of alcohol and cocaine.
 Thus the use of combined methodologies would be an efficient way to address the complex problems relating to addiction.

 Drug-based rehab could include one or more of the following systems to address underlying reasons a person started using and what motivated their continued drug or alcohol abuse: